Skip to Content

 Even if you pay the balance right after the promo ends, you may see a small interest charge on a later statement.
 This can happen when interest accrues between the statement close date and when your payment posts.
 If you pay it off, check the next statement to confirm the balance truly hit $0.

-What To Do Before Your Intro Period Ends
+What Should You Do Before Your Intro Period Ends?

 Promo periods can be nearly two years – easy to forget – you must have a plan as you track your repayment progress.
 Ideally, you should create a budget in advance that will allow you to put money aside to have it available to pay the balance in full when the zero percent comes to an end.